When Abuse Turns Fatal: The Tool That Could Save Your Life

 The Hidden Danger: Domestic Violence, Guns, and the Gaps That Kill

-At Document The Abuse, we’ve spent many years working with survivors, law enforcement, advocates, and legal experts to highlight how domestic abuse isn’t just a private matter — it’s a public safety crisis.
+We’ve spent many years working with survivors, law enforcement, advocates, and legal experts to highlight how domestic abuse isn’t just a private matter, it’s a public safety crisis.
 One of the most deadly aspects of this crisis is the easy access abusers have to firearms, even when the law says they shouldn’t.

 Strengthening the First Response